 Athlos Academy of St. Cloud participates in a School Safety Plan.
 These plans cover such events as fire drills, school evacuations and school lockdowns.
-A copy of the School Safety Plan is available in Athlos Academy of St. Cloud's front office.
-Fire drills will be held monthly.
 School facility safety evaluations shall occur annually.
-Students will also participate in lockdown and natural disaster drills will occur as required by state law.
+Students will also participate in fire, lockdown and natural disaster drills will occur as required by state law.